joaogenio/openttd-portuguese-trainset/readme.txt

-Portuguese Trainset
+PTTS - Portuguese Train Set
 ===================================
-A NewGRF for OpenTTD that contains trains that have or are currently circulating in Portugal.
+A NewGRF for OpenTTD that contains trains that circulate(d) in Portugal.

 ----------
 0 Contents